awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-changePswd.md

 Id      Name            Hostname        Port    State           Partition          LoginState 0       10.0.3.10       10.0.3.10       2225    Connected       hsm-ccccaaaabbb    Logged in as 'bob(CU)'
 ```
-To change his password, `bob` runs `changePswd` with a new password, `newPasswerd`\.
+To change his password, `bob` runs changePswd with a new password, `newPassword`\.
 When the command completes, the password change is effective\.

 ```
-aws-cloudhsm> createUser CU bob newPasswerd
+aws-cloudhsm> chngePswd CU bob newPassword

 *************************CAUTION********************************
 This is a CRITICAL operation, should be done on all nodes in the